koliajaykr/course-r4bee/content/home/slider.md

 [[item]]
   title = "Babu George"
   content = "\"It has been a very comprehensive yet accessible overview of R. Ajay understands students' minds and modulate his style accordingly.
-He is excellent in relating numbers with real world problems and offering visualizations that decompose complex realities into intuitive visualizations.\" <br>Dean and Professor - Christian Brothers University, USA" align = "center"
+He is excellent in relating numbers with real world problems and offering visualizations that decompose complex realities into intuitive visualizations.\" <br>*Dean and Professor - Christian Brothers University, USA*" align = "center"

   overlay_color = "#555"  # An HTML color value.
-  overlay_img = "img/babu1.jpg"  # Image path relative to your `static/media/` folder.
+  overlay_img = "img/b6lake.jpg"  # Image path relative to your `static/media/` folder.
   overlay_filter = 0.5  # Darken the image.
 Value in range 0-1.
 +++